Monday, September 23, 2024

 **Caution: like fruit leaves, do not use your spent tomato plants or potato plants as mulch—the foliage carries blights and funguses.
 On a similar note, do not discard spoiled tomatoes or potatoes in your compost pile.

-If you’d like more details about mulch, here’s another post… And I hope you’ll stop in at my Little Farm Writer newsletter!
+If you’d like more details about mulch, here’s another post… And for lots of wildlife stories around our homestead, stop in at my newsletter, This Little Farm Life!

 Tuesday, September 17, 2024